Pradus7/NADB/README.md

 # NADB
 Not Another Discord Bot

-# A bot that has lots of functionability
+# Just another discord bot
 A test project at making a discord bot to fit personal needs